 Old gas is not good for your Shindaiwa.
-It can leave behind a varnish and gummy deposits that restrict the fuel flow and cause damage to the the components.
-Using the right gas and consuming it quickly can reduce the negative effects experienced from runnning old gas.
+It can leave behind varnish and gummy deposits that restrict the fuel flow and cause damage to the components.
+Using the right gas and consuming it quickly can reduce the negative effects experienced by running old gas.

-Because gas begins to breakdown as quickly as 30 days after purchase, it’s important to only use fresh fuel in your string trimmer.
-Shindaiwa string trimmers run a 2-cycle engine which require a gas and oil mixture at a ratio of 50:1.
+Because gas begins to break down as quickly as 30 days after purchase, it’s important to only use fresh fuel in your string trimmer.
+Shindaiwa string trimmers run a 2-cycle engine which requires a gas and oil mixture at a ratio of 50:1.

 Solution: Remove old gasoline from your string trimmer.
 Add fresh fuel that includes an additive like Sea Foam to stabilize the gas, clean the fuel system and reduce moisture.

 Note: Some oils contain a fuel stabilizer, but they don’t always last that long.
 Read the information on your bottle to find out how long fuel will be stable.